olvaffe/olv-notes/graphics/apis/vulkan.md

       `VkPipelineMultisampleStateCreateInfo::pSampleMask`)
   - `VK_EXT_shader_tile_image` is used with dynamic rendering to replace render pass
+  - depth replacement
+    - it replaces z in framebuffer coordinates by `gl_FragDepth`
   - `FragDepth`
     - writing replaces the depth value for all samples in `SampleMask`
   - `VK_EXT_shader_stencil_export`